souptiksarkar893/deps-doctor/README.md

 **Made with ❤️ by developers, for developers**

-If dep-doctor saved you time, please give it a ⭐ on GitHub!
+If deps-doctor saved you time, please give it a ⭐ on GitHub!